audioscavenger/wp-cdnjs-reborn/README.md

 Changelog
 ---------
+* 0.3.2
+  * just tested for 5.1.1
+  * updated minimum WP version to 5.0 to force you guys to update core engine, I hope you don't mind

 * 0.3.0
   * Performance increase: Removed the query strings everywhere
   * Removed font-awsome and switched to WP dashicons